Signed in as:

 filler@godaddy.com

-Our mission is to create the cleanest, greenest, most responsible; processing practices, yarn, fabric, clothing and products and to build community around the reclamation of a local natural textile industry.
+Our mission is to create the cleanest, greenest and most responsible processing practices, yarn, fabric, clothing and products and to build community around the reclamation of a local natural textile industry.

 WoolGrown is a 100% felted wool fabric, grown and manufactured in Ontario.
 Wool is a naturally biodegradable material that could become a viable sustainable alternative to plastic-based growing fabrics.
 WoolGrown isn’t just environmentally friendly— it has the potential to contribute to soil health and become a positive farming input.
 Our team of experts is here to help you with any questions you have about yarn and knitting.